Logiqx/gps-details/docs/devices/garmin/developer/README.md

     var started = false;

     try {
-        // This can fail with InvalidValueException if combination is not supported by device Position.enableLocationEvents(options, method(:onUpdate));
+        // This can fail with InvalidValueException if the GNSS combination is not supported Position.enableLocationEvents(options, method(:onUpdate));
         started = true;
     }